Bronze, Brass, Nickel Silver and Copper Base Metals

 What are Base Metals?

-The U.S. Customs and Border Protection has a standard list of base metals, including iron, steel, copper, lead, nickel, zinc, aluminum, tin, titanium, and several other elements excluding gold, silver, and platinum.
+Today, U.S. Customs defines base metals as iron, steel, copper, lead, nickel, zinc, aluminum, tin, titanium, and others.
+Everything except gold, silver, and platinum.

 COPPER